brampat/security/defense/owasp/README.md

 * OWASP Mobile Top 10
 * OWASP Top 10 Proactive Controls

+## OWASP Projects Map

+The [Application Security Wayfinder](https://owasp.org/www-project-integration-standards/) diagram plots the different OWASP Projects on an SDLC Map, so you can identify projects to use in different phases and steps of the organisation.

 ## OWASP Top 10 (vulnerabilities)

 The OWASP Top Ten provides a powerful awareness document for web application security.
 The OWASP Top Ten represents a broad consensus about what the most critical web application security flaws are.